Longchanging/MouseCapture/README.md

 Tel: 18200462008

 ## Files
+<p><code>

-├────data                           contains train and test data <br />
-│    ├─dsjtzs_txfz_training.txt     train data (3000 samples) <br />
-│    ├─dsjtzs_txfz_test1.txt        one part of test data  <br />
+├────data                           contains train and test data │    ├─dsjtzs_txfz_training.txt     train data (3000 samples) │    ├─dsjtzs_txfz_test1.txt        one part of test data
-│    └─dsjtzs_txfz_testB.txt        another part of test data <br />
+│    └─dsjtzs_txfz_testB.txt        another part of test data │
-│  <br />
-├────src                            contains useful examples to explore and analyse the data <br />
-│    ├─data_explore.py              example to visualize the data <br />
-│    └─GBDT.py                      example to use Gradient Boosting Decision Tree to do the project <br />
+├────src                            contains useful examples to explore and analyse the data │    ├─data_explore.py              example to visualize the data │    └─GBDT.py                      example to use Gradient Boosting Decision Tree to do the project
+</code></p>